You’re not required to complete the task, but neither can you desist from it.

 The Brit Hazon

-Did you know that of the production of animal products for food (meat, dairy, eggs) is one of the largest contributors to climate change today?
-From the mono-crops produced to feed these animals which degrade soil health and create a dependency on chemical inputs derived from petroleum products, to the unfathomable amounts of bio-waste produced by these creatures that cannot be safely disposed of due to the toxin levels, to the massive amounts of forest that are clear cut every year for the grazing of cattle, the practice of farming animals is destroying our ecosystems and directly causing a rise in global temperatures.
-Transitioning toward a plant-forward diet can significantly reduce the impact we have on planet Earth.
+Industrial production of meat and dairy is one of the largest contributors to climate change today.
+From the mono-crops produced to feed these animals that degrade soil health and create a dependency on chemical inputs derived from petroleum products, to the enormous amounts of greenhouse gases produced by these creatures, to the swaths of rains forests that are clear cut for the grazing of cattle, industrial farming of animals is destroying ecosystems and directly causing a rise in global temperatures.
+Transitioning to a plant-rich diet can significantly reduce the impact you have on planet Earth.

 Around the world, almost ⅓ of all food produced is not eaten.
 Not only is this a waste of resources like water, fertilizer, labor, and land but the methane released as this food decomposes accounts for almost 8% of all global emissions.
 While we might not individually be able to address systemic waste issues we can control how much food we buy, how much we let go to waste and what we do with that waste – compost anyone?